TareqK/Numerical-Methods-Course/Notes/chapter1.md

 ### Taylor Series

 The Taylor Series/ Taylor Expansion is a way to express a function that isn't very "nice" as a series of polynomials that can be used to express the function.
-In more technical terms, the tayloer series can be formally defined as follows :
+In more technical terms, the taylor series can be formally defined as follows :

 > Given f(x) and a center x = a, then the taylor expantion series for f(x) about x = a is given by :